PanosJee/xoauth/README.md

 > import xoauth

-> imap_conn = connect_to_gmail(CREDENTIALS, user)
+> imap_conn = connect_to_gmail(CREDENTIALS, email, oauth_token, oauth_token_secret)

-Where credentials is a tuple holding the OAuth consumer and secret key and user is a dict containing the g_oauth_token, g_oauth_token_secret and email of the user.
+Where credentials is a tuple holding the OAuth consumer and secret key.
+The email is the email of user for which the user granted access.
+The oauth_token and oauth_token_secret are the tokens that the OAuth dance created.